 The main carrier of this project is the local churches.
 This is the most important thing to recognize.
 It is only when the Mongolian churches begin to respond as a mission that is given from God, that we can establish this project as a self-sustaining ministry.
 The people in overseas will do what they can do, providing prayers, encouragements and supports from the side.
 Our mission is to establish and support a project that the local churches themselves can push forward.

-Locally, the vision of this project is currently shared with Pastor Ganna of The Glory of the Lord Community Church, who is a student of Torch Trinity Graduate University in Korea.
+Locally, the vision of this project is currently shared with Pastor Ganna of The Glory of the Lord Community Church, who is a pastor of Onnuri Community Church, Mongolian Ministry in Korea.
 This church is currently led by Pastor David NamSly; all of the leaders of this church are supportive for this project, and they have expressed their commitments to do whatever they can.
 Since this church currently has only 70 members, we need to think of what this church can do with its current resources to initiate the project.
 We believe that more and more other Mongolian churches will join this project in the future.